Welcome

 Afternoon session: 12.30pm to 3.30pm

-• Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
-If your child has a persistent late record, you will be asked to meet with our Safeguarding and Attendance Leader or Senior Leader with responsibility for Attendance, but you can approach us at any time if you are having difficulties getting your child to school on time.
-We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.
+Regular nnauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
+If your child has a persistent lateness record, you may be asked to meet with Attendance and Safeguarding Lead, Senior Attendance Champion and/or our Governor with responsibility for Attendance but you can approach us at any time if you are having difficulties getting your child to school on time.
+We expect parents and staff to encourage good punctuality by being good role models to our children and, as a school, we celebrate good class and individual punctuality.

 Some pupils face greater barriers to attendance than their peers.
 These can include pupils who suffer from long-term medical conditions or who have special educational needs and disabilities, or other vulnerabilities.
-High expectations of attendance remain however, we will work with families and pupils to support improved attendance whilst being mindful of the additional barriers faced.
-We can discuss reasonable adjustments and additional support from external partners where appropriate.
+High expectations of attendance remain in place for these pupils, however we will work with families and pupils to support improved attendance whilst being mindful of the additional barriers faced.
+We can discuss reasonable adjustments and additional support from external partners, where appropriate.

 See Annex A for summary tables of responsibilities for school attendance.